alexandretrotel/mntn/ENHANCEMENTS.md

 ### Registry Core Logic Abstraction

-The current implementation has two separate registry systems (`LinkRegistry` and `PackageRegistry`) with similar functionality.
+The current implementation has two separate registry systems (`ConfigsRegistry` and `PackageRegistry`) with similar functionality.
 We should create a generic registry trait to reduce code duplication:

 ```rust
 // In src/registry/core.rs